Aniruddha-Gade/Taskify___MERN-Stack/README.md

    ```

-   Create a `.env` file in the root directory of Client and add the following:
+   Create a `.env` file in the root directory of Server and add the following:

    ```plaintext